 Common Name: Fuller's Teasel

-Dipsacus sativus is a Biennial/Perennial up to 1.80 metres tall.
+Dipsacus sativus is a biennial to short-lived perennial plant, growing up to 180cm tall.

-Of uncertain origin.
+Of uncertain origin, possibly southern France, Italy and the Balkans.
 An occasional escape from cultivation in Britain[

 Not known in a truly wild condition.